CLU-MSCP/bedics/03-R_Environment/import.md

 data.tb <- read.delim("data.dat") # non Tidyverse way
 data.tb <- haven::read_dta("data.dta") # Stata data requires `haven`
 ```

+_Notice:_
+1. All these require that R is going to the correct working directory (i.e., where you data lives).
+If you're working in an R Project then you're good to go unless you have a subfolder like in the second example.
+2. You can use the `::` to designate the library to be loaded.
+In this case you don't have to do `library()`

 ## 3. Get data from GitHub {#dsur3_3}